MicrosoftDocs/visualstudio-docs/docs/msbuild/cppclean-task.md

 ---
 title: CPPClean Task | Microsoft Docs
-description: Use the CPPClean task to delete the temporary files that MSBuild creates when a C++ project is built. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: reference
+description: This article describes the CPPClean task, which is used to delete the temporary files that MSBuild creates when a C++ project is built. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: reference